tldr-pages/tldr/pages/osx/df.md

 `df {{path/to/file_or_directory}}`

-- Include statistics on the number of free and used [i]nodes including the filesystem [T]ypes:
+- Include statistics on the number of free and used [i]nodes including the filesystem t[Y]pes:

-`df -iT`
+`df -iY`

 - Use 1024-byte units when writing space figures:

 `df -k`

-- Display information in a portable way:
+- Display information in a [P]ortable way:

 `df -P`